Aristeia

-An aristeia or aristia (/ˌærᵻˈstiːə/; ἀριστεία /el/, "excellence") is a scene in the dramatic conventions of epic poetry as in the Iliad, where a hero in battle has his finest moments (aristos = "best").
+An aristeia or aristia (/ˌærᵻˈstiːə/; ἀριστεία /el/, "excellence") is a narrative element in the dramatic conventions of epic poetry.
+Studied particularly in Homeric works and in the Cycle, an aristeia describes the actions of a single hero (the aristeuôn) within a larger battle.
+Literally, "moment of excellence", aristeiai often coincide with battleground slaughter and feature one warrior who dominates the battle by conquering a series of foes.
 Aristeia may result in the death of the hero, and therefore suggests a "battle in which he reaches his peak as a fighter and hero".

 Historical background

-In the pre-hoplite phase of Greek military evolution, the well-armed aristocrat was the major focus of military action, placed at the apex of his less well-armed dependants.
-This was reflected in the Homeric division between nobility and commoners, and in the regular epic struggles over the armour of the former, once fallen in their aristeia.
+In the pre-hoplite phase of Greek military evolution, the well-armed aristocrat was the major focus of military action, placed at the apex of his less well-armed dependents.
+This was reflected in the Homeric division between nobility and commoners, and in the regular epic struggles of the former.

-Classical hoplite armies, though very different, nevertheless still awarded prizes (aristeia) for individual excellence in action.
+Literary elements

+Tilman Krischer describes the primary elements of a typical aristeia in his landmark analysis "Formale Konventionen der homerischen Epik" as: